TechGirl-254/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-This is a directory on Javascript objects and scopes
+This is a folder containing practice concepts on js objects, scopes and closures